pivotal/blog/content/post/codegen-gpdb-qx.md

 - Create a CodeGen module
 - Generate IR code for the target function
 - Compile the IR code into a binary format ready for execution
-- Replace the call to the original function by a call to a function
+- Replace the call to the original function by a call to the compiled function
 - Destroy the module

 {{< responsive-figure src="/images/codegen/codegen_in_gpdb.png" >}}